Krowemoh/vim-universe/README.md

 Feel free to take a peek at the python programs, all it does is cd into what it assumes/hopes is Universe account folder and then attempts to run a BASIC command.

-This does mean however that you are editting the BASIC program in the folder it resides, and that it is one level deeper than the account.
+This does mean however that you are editing the BASIC program in the folder it resides, and that it is one level deeper than the account.

-So you would be editing TEST.UNIVERSE in /home/ACCOUNT-NAME/BP where ACCOUNT-NAME is a Universe account.
+So you would be editing TEST.UNIVERSE sitting in /home/ACCOUNT-NAME/BP where ACCOUNT-NAME is a Universe account.

-This could probably be improved where we can look at paths and UV.ACCOUNT to LOGTO to the correct place to run the format and compile command.
+This could probably be improved where we can look at the path of the file and UV.ACCOUNT to LOGTO to the correct place but this was a quick utility taking advantage of the fact that we can script Universe behavior directly from Linux.

 ## Installation